-Do not set document security as this will be done by the library.
-An errata sheet listing any third-party copyrighted page(s), section(s) and/ or figure(s) contained within the thesis which you do not have permission to include in your thesis should also be provided where applicable.
+An errata sheet listing any third-party copyright-protected page(s), section(s) and/ or figure(s) contained within the thesis which you do not have permission to include in your thesis should also be provided where applicable.

-A completed 'Final Thesis Lodgement' form must also be provided with the digital copy of vour thesis.
+A completed 'Final Thesis Lodgement' form must also be provided with the digital copy of your thesis.